There are various ways you can reward children for trying and enjoying food without falling into the trap of using food as a bribe.

 - A favourite activity can be a reward.
 Let your child choose what they would like to do and give them your undivided attention.

-- Outings can be rewards.
-A trip to the park, library, shops, or other favourite place.
+- Outings can be rewards, such as a trip to the park, library, swimming pool, shops, or other favourite place.